BioWare: Technology

 The Eclipse Engine succeeded the Odyssey Engine and, among other things, supported PhysX hardware acceleration.
-It was used to produce Dragon Age: Origins (2009) and its expansion pack (2010).
+It was used to produce Dragon Age: Origins (2009) and its expansion pack Awakening (2010).
 Like Neverwinter Nights, Origins was released with a toolset to allow the players to run their own adventure modules on the Eclipse Engine.
 An upgraded version of the Eclipse Engine, internally known as the Lycium Engine, was used to produce Dragon Age II (2011).

 In September 2004, BioWare acquired a license to use Unreal Engine 3 from developer Epic Games.
 Unreal Engine 3 would ultimately be used to develop the original Mass Effect trilogy (2007–2012), as well as the remastered Mass Effect: Legendary Edition in 2021.

 In 2013, EA confirmed that all future games developed by BioWare will be made on DICE's Frostbite engine.
-All three of BioWare's latest games (Dragon Age: Inquisition, Mass Effect: Andromeda and Anthem) were developed on Frostbite 3 as part of the general move towards a unified technology foundation across all of Electronic Arts' development studios.
+All of BioWare's games since the confirmation (Dragon Age: Inquisition, Mass Effect: Andromeda, Anthem, and Dragon Age: The Veilguard) were developed using Frostbite 3 as part of the general move towards a unified technology foundation across all of Electronic Arts' development studios.